shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ```

 ### Styling the product header
-To get a modern and minimalistic design we increase the `font-size` of the product title to `50px` and set the `font-weight` to `300`.
+To get a modern and minimalistic design, we increase the `font-size` of the product title to `50px` and set the `font-weight` to `300`.
 The product's short description inside the `custom-detail--claim` gets a smaller `font-size` and a gray color:

 ![Product title](product-title.png)